dart-lang/site-www/src/_tutorials/dart-vm/httpserver.md

 ### Listening for requests

 The server begins listening for HTTP requests using `await for`.
-For each request received, the highlighted code is executed for that [HttpRequest][] object.
+For each request received, the code sends a "Hello, world!" response.

 <?code-excerpt "httpserver/bin/hello_world_server.dart (listen)"?>
 {% prettify dart %}